 A skill that I see great promise in the future of virtual and in-person events is moderators.
 I think moderators will become one of the most highly sought out roles.
 It will be one of the most valuable skills to acquire, and there will be a higher number of moderators blossoming through this rise in opportunity.
 We will have more virtual events, and I think more people will become community curators.
 There will be revolutionary changes in how people gather, connect, work on ideas, and mobilize movements.

-Prior to the global shut down, while organizing events, most of the processes were manual.
+Before the global shutdown, while organizing events, most of the processes were manual.
 Be it sending out an invite to a speaker, booking a hotel, distributing passes for the audience, etc. Now that everything is digital, what is the industry’s biggest challenge, and how has it affected the user experience journey?

 Offline, the experience would be to have the speakers up on stage and hand them a mic.
 Now, they have a wide range of speakers, logging in from all corners of the world where the data bandwidth might be less.
 They need to incorporate networking as well as have a breakout session.